 I think I want to retain the ability to dismantle the body from the subframe by removing the screws.
 All I need to do, therefore, is to find a way to secure the outside two uprights without actually fixing them into the buffer beam top surface which would make separation impossible.
 I shall have to make four longer 1.6mm uprights from brass rod which I will have to drill through and that's tricky, to say the least of it.
 I think I shall cut a piece of brass strap to run between the upper surface of the buffer beam and the cross beam which I shall shorten appropriately to the same width as the balcony flooring.
 I now ned to decide whether to solder the brass ferrules to this strap or glue them.
 At the moment, I favour soldering, though I am not the neatest solderer on the planet.

-will lie under the cross beam and on top of the buffer beam and the outer part of
+Brass strip cut to length and just resting on top of the cross beam.
+Eventually, thiswill lie under the cross beam and on top of the buffer beam and the outer part of

 the cross beam will be removed to the line of the balcony floor.